Constanze Hesse (PI)

 Dr Zhong Jian Chee (Keith) obtained his PhD at the University of Nottingham Malaysia in 2023.
 During his PhD, he examined the relationship between autistic traits, musical sophistication, and executive functions.
 He then joined the GRasPER lab, where he currently investigates how people act in the presence of unpleasant-to-touch objects and materials as well as how they interact with such objects and materials (i.e., how they grasp or explore them).

 Daniela obtained her undergraduate degree in psychology at the University of Aberdeen in 2022 and her MRes degree in 2023.
 In September 2022, she joined the lab as a Research Assistant on an ESRC-funded project investigating the cognitive and sensory basis for natural behaviour in Virtual Reality.
-She is also continuing to pursue her own research projects in which she investigates the effect of colour saturation on approach and attentional biases toward different types of food.
+In September 2024 she joint us as a PhD-student pursuing her real research passion on the perception of food images.